Centre should take note of Arnab's purported chats: Deshmukh | Law-Order

 Maharashtra Home Minister AnilDeshmukh on Tuesday said the Centre should take note of thepurported chats between Republic TV editor-in-chief ArnabGoswami and ex-Broadcast Audience Research Council head ParthoDasgupta in connection with Balakot air strike.

-The matter is ''serious'' as it relates to the nationalsecurity, Deshmukh told reporters here.
+The matter is ''serious'' as it relates to the nationalsecurity, Deshmukh told reporters here, and later, in a tweet,said the state government will also take legal advice on thismatter as ''it is evident that they were privy to the planrelated to national security''.

-The minister's remarks came after a MaharashtraCongress delegation met him here, seeking a probe into thematter and registration of a case if necessary, for allegedly''leaking sensitive and classified information'' about nationalsecurity.

 The purported chats widely reported in media mentionedthat Goswami was privy to the Balakot air strikes.